pdevito3/craftsman/README.md

 ## Using Database Migrations

+Currently, migrations are not very workable as the `migrations add` command is not able to differentiate between the right `appsettings` file.

-If you'd like to add database migrations, you can follow the steps below.
+If you'd still like to play around with database migrations, you can remove the `appsettings.Development.json` file and follow the steps below and it (should) start to cooperate.

 First, make sure you have `dotnet ef` installed.
 To install it globally run: